Email Marketing vs. Newsletter Marketing – Part 1

 First, your newsletter should provide information of high value that your subscribers will truly care about and want to read.
 Give your subscribers helpful information with very limited selling or promotions.

 Another purpose of your newsletter is to reinforce you or your brand as the go-to source for high-quality information.
-You are positioning you and/or your products as an industry leader.
+You are positioning yourself and/or your products as an industry leader.
 Your newsletter should not be about selling, but rather about earning your reader’s respect and trust through providing high-value information.

 Distinguishing Your Newsletter From Email Promotions